KTWangster/burger/README.md

      * X Create the `main.handlebars` file inside `layouts` directory.

-     * Setup the `main.handlebars` file so it's able to be used by Handlebars.
+     * X Setup the `main.handlebars` file so it's able to be used by Handlebars.

      * Setup the `index.handlebars` to have the template that Handlebars can render onto.